Attention Turns to Upside Potential for the Euro/Dollar Pair, Which Continued to Rise

 - Remarks by Swiss National Bank (SNB) President Schlegel

-In yesterday's U.S. currency trading, the U.S. dollar fell against the yen.
+In the U.S. currency market yesterday, the U.S. dollar fell against the yen.
 The USD/JPY pair dropped from 148.579 to 147.332.
-On the hourly chart, the price moved from above the 20-period moving average (MA) to below it.On the 4-hour chart, the 200-period simple moving average (SMA) failed to act as support, and the price fell below it.
+On the hourly chart, the price moved from above the 20-period moving average (MA) to below it.On the 4-hour chart, the 200-period simple moving average (SMA) failed to act as support, and the price broke below it, leading to a decline.
 On the daily chart, the 200-period SMA acted as resistance, causing the candlestick to reverse.
-Since downward price movement is also being seen during today’s Asian session, we should pay close attention to developments during the U.S. session.
+Since downward price movement is also being observed during today’s Asian trading session, we should pay close attention to developments during U.S. trading hours.

-European currencies rose as the euro gained against the U.S. dollar following the release of Germany’s July industrial production data yesterday, which showed a year-on-year improvement from the previous month’s 3.6% decline to a 1.5% increase.The EUR/USD pair rose from 1.1703 to 1.1766.
-The price moved along the 20-period moving average (MA) on the hourly chart.
-On the 4-hour chart, the 10-period MA is acting as a support line and is trending upward, while on the daily chart, the price has moved from the -2σ to the +3σ Bollinger Bands and has risen for two consecutive days.
+European currencies rose as the euro strengthened against the U.S. dollar following yesterday’s release of Germany’s July industrial production data, which showed a year-over-year improvement from the previous month’s 3.6% decline to a 1.5% increase.The EUR/USD pair rose from 1.1703 to 1.1766, moving in line with the 20-period moving average (MA) on the hourly chart.
+On the 4-hour chart, the 10-period MA is acting as a support line and trending upward, while on the daily chart, the price has expanded from the -2σ to the +3σ levels of the Bollinger Bands and has been rising for two consecutive days.